Statistical Picture

 The results of the 2017-18 Periodic Labour Force Survey (PLFS) of India showed a sharp drop from 2011-12 in the rates of women’s employment.
 This survey, however, introduced changes in design and operations from earlier surveys.
 To understand the impact of these changes on rates of women’s employment, WIEGO commissioned Dr. Govindan Raveendran to prepare a history of the methods and operations of labour force surveys in India, with a focus on those methods that could affect the measurement of women’s employment.
 (See Measurement of Labour and Employment in India- Conceptual and Procedural Framework).
 In addition, Dr. Raveendran updated the statistical tables for 2017-18 with the 2018-19 PLFS data (see below).

-Tables on informal employment and informal workers based on the India Periodic Labour Force Survey 2018-19.
+Tables on employment, informal employment, and groups of informal workers based on the India Periodic Labour Force Survey, 2019-2020 to 2022-23 (Download)

 BY SECTOR